 EFW collaborates with Chinese MRO on freighter conversions

-Haite will carry out P2F conversions for EFW’s A321P2F programme.
+Haite is carrying out P2F conversions for EFW’s A321P2F programme.
 Photo: EFW

 German Airbus conversion house Elbe Flugzeugwerke GmbH (EFW) and Chinese MRO solutions provider Sichuan Haite Hi-Tech (Haite) have signed a letter of intent (LOI) for a collaboration on Airbus passenger-to-freighter (P2F) conversions.